nyakowint/xsoverlay-keyboard-osc/README.md

 - Press the Twitch setup button
 - In the webpage fill in your Client ID and Client Secret from Twitch Dev then press Authorize on both pages
 - If everything works out (hopefully) you should get a toast message saying it's successful
-  - Quickly toggle the "twitch sending" setting by pressing the pausebreak key if needed
+  - Use silent message (Tab) to not send to twitch per message if needed

 ## Troubleshooting